lispysnake/website/content/blog/the-slippery-serpent.md

 Additionally, resharing our posts and links to our project on [{{<fontawesome fab fa-github>}} GitHub](https://github.com/lispysnake/serpent). would be most appreciated!
 Any pull requests are welcome too.

+As part of keeping goals realistic, we'll now only be selling a total of 500 lifetime licenses.
+We've sold 77 at the time of writing, and look forward to you joining our small club of lifetime license holders for all of our game titles!

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VYHL9CEFSNCVA)

 [![Donate with Bitcoin](https://en.cryptobadges.io/badge/small/168AkAQszA7mZSv2epzYoPq4qnefiyhAKG)](https://en.cryptobadges.io/donate/168AkAQszA7mZSv2epzYoPq4qnefiyhAKG)